Why Sprouted Flour Should Be Your New Favorite Staple

 The latest health trend deserves all the hype.

 When it comes to food that just sounds healthy, sprouted grains are right up there with wheatgrass and chia seeds.
+Sprouted flour is right there with them.

 Sprouted Grains: What are They & Why Should I Care?

-It can be easy to forget (or never know in the first place) that the cereal grains we eat are really just dormant seeds, holding the potential for whole new plants within their walls.
+The cereal grains we eat are really just dormant seeds, holding the potential for whole new plants within their walls.
 Just like the seeds you might plant in your garden, these grains are simply waiting for the right temperature and moisture levels to activate their growth process—waiting for the right conditions to sprout.

-As the name implies, a sprouted grain is a grain that has been allowed to sprout and begin to germinate as it would do in nature.
+A sprouted grain is a grain that has been allowed to sprout and begin to germinate as it would do in nature.
 A tiny awakening takes place in each grain.

 What are the Benefits of Sprouted Flour?